 Gordon: What were some of your favorite courses?

 Nick: My favorite classes were during freshman year before I took any business courses.
-Most of those classes were humanities oriented.
-I remember the introduction to Philosophy class especially where the professor, Dr. Tom Morris, was able to make philosophy humorous, a real challenge for college freshman who don’t tend to think very much about life’s big questions.
+Most of those classes were humanities-oriented.
+I remember the introduction to Philosophy class, especially where the professor, Dr. Tom Morris, was able to make philosophy humorous, a real challenge for college freshmen who don’t tend to think very much about life’s big questions.

 Gordon: You were on Notre Dame's water polo team.
 Do you remember how many matches your team won?